 In fact, many experts say that even an age 5 start to formal reading and writing is not ideal for those children who are better suited to waiting a while.

-Instead, in Canada, where he started school at age 5 years and 3 months (and formal reading skills in school didn’t start for him until age 6 years and 7 months), the range of vocabulary he can now decode comes from years of listening to stories (with the occasional word or phrase pointed to or discussed – ‘Isn’t it funny how some words begin with a k but you don’t hear it when you say it? e.g. knife, knight, Knapford Station‘ – before moving swiftly on), instead of years of trudging through basic vocabulary within the pages of books that I knew would not capture his imagination – and undivided attention – quite so well.
+Instead, in Canada, where he started school at age 5 years and 3 months (and formal reading skills in school didn’t start for him until age 6 years and 7 months), the range of vocabulary he can now decode comes from years of listening to stories (with the occasional word or phrase pointed to or discussed – ‘Isn’t it funny how some words begin with a k but you don’t hear it when you say it? e.g. knife, knight, Knapford Station‘ – before moving swiftly on); he avoided years of trudging through basic vocabulary within the pages of books that I knew would not capture his imagination – and undivided attention – quite so well.

 Sure, he has some classmates that could read chapter books by the age of 5 and a half, and the system here doesn’t discourage this; in fact our daughter was a very ‘early reader‘ too.